Small for Gestational Age SGA

 - IUGR is a clinical definition and applies to neonates born with clinical features of malnutrition and in-utero growth restriction, irrespective of their birth weight percentile.

 A baby may not be SGA but may still be considered to have had IUGR if they have features of in-utero growth restriction and malnutrition at the time of birth.
-Therefore, neonates with a birth weight less than the 10th percentile will be SGA but not an IUGR if there are no features of malnutrition.
-A neonate with a birth weight greater than the 10th percentile will be an IUGR, in spite of not being SGA, if the infants have features of malnutrition at birth.
+Therefore, neonates with a birth weight less than the 10th percentile will be SGA but not be considered to be IUGR if there are no features of malnutrition.
+A neonate with a birth weight greater than the 10th percentile will be considered to be IUGR, in spite of not being SGA, if the infants have features of malnutrition at birth.

 All women should be assessed at booking for risk factors for an SGA fetus/neonate to identify those who require increased surveillance.
 Risk assessment must always be individualised, taking into account previous medical and obstetric history and current pregnancy history.